This blog is for die hard Sopranos fans only. People interested in Paulie Walnuts and his real father Russ.

 In the 69th episode of The Sopranos ‘The Fleshy Part of the Thigh’(*1) Paulie’s aunt Dottie – a nun – tells him she’s not who he thinks she is: “Paulie, during the war I was still a novitiate.
 I was helping out at the U.S.O.(*2) and there was this soldier – Russ.
 And he was so lonely… I got pregnant.
 I had a baby.
 Paulie, it was you.
 You’re my son.”

-It turns out that the woman who raised Paulie – Nucci – was really his aunt.
-He gets pretty sore when he hears this news and he cuts Nucci off.
-Until the resurrected and positively spirited Tony reminds him of everything she did for him, like getting his ass out of the can time and again when Paulie was a kid.
-So Paulie decides to continue paying for her Green Grove retirement community by blackmailing the poor sucker Jason Barone(*3).
+It turns out that the woman who raised Paulie – Nucci – was actually his aunt.
+When he hears this news, he gets furious and cuts Nucci off.
+That is, until the resurrected and upbeat Tony reminds him of everything she did for him, like getting him out of trouble time and again when Paulie was a kid.
+In the end, Paulie decides to keep paying for her stay at Green Grove retirement community by blackmailing the poor sap Jason Barone(*3).

 At the end of the episode, the makers pull a neat editing trick by making it appear as Tony and Paulie are in the same space while we know they’re at entirely different locations.
 There’s a reason why this is still my Nr.
 1 show.